-Summer's Top Trends Are Hiding in Zara’s Best-Sellers List
+Zara's Got The Leather Trend Covered With Pieces Starting At Just $39

 It's a rare day that we walk through the doors of Zara (or sign onto Zara.com) and don't leave with at least one cheap thrill.
-Oversized blazers, flowy sundresses, strappy heels — no matter what you're looking for, bets are that Zara has it... and probably in a handful of colors and patterns.
+Oversized blazers, flowy sundresses, knee-high boots — no matter what you're looking for, bets are that Zara has it... and probably in a handful of colors and patterns.
 But between work and play, there isn't always time to scroll through pages of product, let alone drive to the mall and scour every section of the store.
 That's where the site's best seller tab comes in.

 We're suckers for anything that makes finding that one perfect item quick and easy.
 And it’s safe to presume the top-sellers section features the best Zara has to offer.
 After all, there's a reason why everyone is buying it up.
-So skip the searching — we're bringing you 24 of our favorite picks from Zara's best sellers section.
-From lace-up sandals to sheer trench coats, there's a fun (and affordable) piece for you somewhere in the mix ahead.
+So skip the searching — we're bringing you 47 of our favorite picks from Zara's best sellers section.
+From leather kick flairs to sequin midi skirts, there's a fun (and affordable) piece for you somewhere in the mix ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.